Abiotic stress: In animals

 For animals, the most stressful of all the abiotic stressors is heat.
 This is because many species are unable to regulate their internal body temperature.
 Even in the species that are able to regulate their own temperature, it is not always a completely accurate system.
 Temperature determines metabolic rates, heart rates, and other very important factors within the bodies of animals, so an extreme temperature change can easily distress the animal's body.
 Animals can respond to extreme heat, for example, through natural heat acclimation or by burrowing into the ground to find a cooler space.

 It is also possible to see in animals that a high genetic diversity is beneficial in providing resiliency against harsh abiotic stressors.
 This acts as a sort of stock room when a species is plagued by the perils of natural selection.
 A variety of galling insects are among the most specialized and diverse herbivores on the planet, and their extensive protections against abiotic stress factors have helped the insect in gaining that position of honor.

 In endangered species

 Biodiversity is determined by many things, and one of them is abiotic stress.
 If an environment is highly stressful, biodiversity tends to be low.
 If abiotic stress does not have a strong presence in an area, the biodiversity will be much higher.

 This idea leads into the understanding of how abiotic stress and endangered species are related.
 It has been observed through a variety of environments that as the level of abiotic stress increases, the number of species decreases.
 This means that species are more likely to become population threatened, endangered, and even extinct, when and where abiotic stress is especially harsh.

+Effects of anthropogenic climate change on abiotic stress

+Data suggests that anthropogenic activity has increased the global temperature, and likely increased the odds of extreme climate events such as drought, fire conditions and flooding.
+Threats to organisms and ecosystem biodiversity due to increased abiotic stress are one major impact of this change.
+The effects of climate change on biomes vary due to the location, patterns of precipitation, and the organisms which inhabit them.
+On the species level, the increased abiotic stress due to climate change can lead to adaptations which increase a species' reproductive success under these conditions.
+However, such highly specialized adaptations may leave species vulnerable to other stresses.